 - You will need (2) U-Bolts of the appropriate size for to secure on Houdini-Proof arm to a round chain link post.
 We sell U-Bolts in sets of (2) so one set of U-Bolts is what you need to secure one arm.

 - It is not easy to measure the diameter of round chain link posts due to post caps and top rails blocking access to the top edge of posts.
-Use a soft tape measure like used for sewing to measure the posts circumference... a circumference of about 5 1/4" = 1 5/8" post, a circumference of about 6" = 2" post, and a circumference of a about 7 5/16" = 2 1/2" post.
-Usually, chain link fences have bigger posts at corners, end points and gates.
+Use a soft tape measure like used for sewing to measure the circumference of the post.
+A circumference of about 5 1/4" = 1 5/8" post, a circumference of about 6" = 2" post, and a circumference of a about 7 5/16" = 2 1/2" post.
+Usually, chain link fences have bigger posts at corners, endpoints and gates.

 - The tubes for gates are usually a smaller (1 3/8" diameter) tube.
 Use a 1 5/8" U-Bolt to a gate tube.
 If you have a single door gate that will open in, you need one arm on both the gate hinge and latch-to posts and an arm on the gate on the latch side.
 A double door gate opening in would require that both gates have an arm where the gates meet.
 For outward opening gates, you need one on each gate post and one on each side of the gate. the arms on the gate need to be set higher so that when the gate opens the arms on the gate can pass over the arms on the posts.